 - SEOquake: Unlike the other tools mentioned here, SEOquake is a browser plug-in.
 That means you can use it to analyze websites and search results while you’re surfing the web.
 In fact, SEOquake offers real-time stats beneath every search result.
 That kind of info will help you get ahead of the competition.

-- Google’s Rich Results Test: One way to stand out is with markup that highlights key details, such as star ratings, publication dates, and price info.
+- Google’s Rich Results Test: One way to stand out is with a markup that highlights key details, such as star ratings, publication dates, and price info.
 However, it’s easy to make mistakes when adding markup.
 Use Google’s Rich Results Test to uncover any structured data problems so you can fix them.

 - Schema App Structured Data: Speaking of markup, you can easily add it to your WordPress site with the Schema App Structured Data plugin.
 As with most plugins, it enables you to update your website even if you don’t know how to code.